spiterman/tinnr/README.md

 - Each user can save recipes
 - Clicking on the saved recipe will forward you to the recipe
 - Can filter by Diet, Cuisine, and Course
+- Meal preferences saved for individual Users
+- Swipe to Add (right) or Pass (left) on a recipe
+- Email recipes to yourself for later
-- Preferences are saved to the User
+- User calendar for adding meals

 ## In progress
-- Swiping for recipes
 - Compile all saved recipe ingredients to make shopping list
 - Show number of user favorites on saved recipes (We already iterate the numberOfSaves in the recipe Schema)
 - Refactor to a SQL database for larger production scale